 1. Don’t post the same/similar unit more than once per 48 hours

 You are only able to post to the same city/category once every 48 hours for the same item.
 If the price range on two or more units is close or identical, it could be perceived as posting the same item.

 The same body text, including a description or special.
 You should also avoid posting the same set of photos; just rearrange the photo orders, and don’t use more than 8-10.

 3. Don’t promote your community, instead promote your unit

 Craigslist is a marketplace to buy and sell, not advertise.
 So, if posts aren’t specific in what they are selling or if there is a “bait and switch,” meaning the picture featured isn’t of the actual unit or amenities available, a post may get flagged for removal.

 5. Don’t leave out key information

-Following these six steps will give you the best chance of your posts being seen by prospects looking for a new apartment.
-If you want to learn more about how to better optimize Craigslist content to improve conversion within the channel, check out our post on how to Up Your Craigslist Game for 2019.
+Following these six steps will give you the best chance of your posts being seen by prospects looking for their new home.
+If you want to learn more about how to better optimize Craigslist content to improve conversion within the channel, check out our post on how to Up Your Craigslist Game.